avi-dak-hyd/Machine-Learning/ML CS60050/Assignment/Group_56_ML_A2/README.md

-# Machine-Learning
+# Naive Bayes Classifier and PCA
-This Includes Details of ML coursework
+This includes Details creating a Naive Bayes Classifier and PCA from scratch